rogino/COSCNotes/COSC367/Week 01-02 Searching the State Space.md

 ## Bounded Depth-First Search

-- Takes a bound (cost or depth) and does not expand paths that exceed the bound
+Takes a bound (cost or depth) and does not expand paths that exceed the bound:

 - Explores part of the search tree
 - Uses space linear in the depth of the search
 - Kind of acts like BFS while using little memory

 ### Iterative-deepening Search

-Uses less memory but more CPU:
+Uses less memory but more CPU when compared to BFS:

 - Start with bound $b = 0$
 - Do a bounded depth-first search with bound $b$